 DJI has launched the Mavic Air 2, a consumer-friendly drone that features a slightly larger 1/2-inch sensor (compared to the 1/2.3-inch sensor of the Mavic Air).
 It can capture 48mp photos and 4K 60fps videos.
 How is it for aerial 360 photos?

 Here’s a product video:

 The current Mavic Air takes 12mp photos and can take aerial 360 photos of 32 megapixels, so it might seem that the Mavic Air 2 should be able to take aerial 360 photos of 128 megapixels.
-Unfortunately it does not.
+UPDATE: It can take 200mp or 688mp photos.

 According to the specs, its spherical panoramas have a resolution of 8192 x 4096 (33.5 megapixels), less than a single shot from its still photo mode.
 That’s because the Mavic Air’s 48mp photos are produced through supersampling.
 The Mavic Air 2 takes multiple photos, stabilized with its gimbal, and the photos are combined to increase the apparent resolution to 48mp.

 This method has worked well for cameras such as Olympus E-M5 Mk II, which takes multiple photos while using its sensor stabilization to shift the sensor with sub-pixel accuracy with each shot.
 The combined photo does produce significantly higher resolution.
 The difference here is that the Mavic Air’s photos will not be moved with sub-pixel accuracy.
 However, DPReview has a sample photo that does appear to show incredible detail.
 On the other hand, the photo is one where details could easily be filled in by AI or similar techniques.
 I’d like to see how it fares with a more complex scene, with non-repetitive elements.